eliasjames/writing/MusicAndProgramming-Shedding.md

 Music and programming share this.
 I cringe thinking of my first programs.
 But I wrote many many more and they got better.

 The musical slang for this is "shedding".
-At first, you sound so bad, so you're forced to go out to the woodshed.
+At first, you sound so bad, you're exiled to the woodshed.
 But eventually shedding is just a thing you do.
 It becomes part of your practice.

 When Charlie Parker was starting, he asked if he could sit in on a jam session.
 It didn't go well.
 He lost track of the changes while soloing.
 The drummer threw a cymbal at him.